 Nursing Home Abuse And Neglect

-If you or a loved has been injured due to neglect or abuse in a nursing home, contact Friedman Law Offices, Nebraska nursing home abuse lawyers.
-Our office is in Lincoln, but we successfully advocate for clients throughout the state.
-You can contact us online or at 888-419-6876 for an immediate evaluation of your case.
-There is no cost for an initial consultation.
+If you or a loved one has been injured due to neglect or abuse in a nursing home, contact Friedman Law Offices.
+Although we are located in Lincoln, we successfully advocate for clients throughout the state.

 Call us at 800-876-1093 for an immediate evaluation of your case.
 An initial consultation is free, and we work on a contingency basis, meaning we only get paid if you get paid.
 This helps take the stress off your family.